$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Consider placing the tank safe on a high surface that is difficult for your cat to reach.
 Clear the area around the tank of any food, including human food, fish food, and cat food.
 This will minimize your cat’s interest in the area.

-Reduce the visual appeal of the tank and keep your cat at bay.
+Reduce the visual appeal of the tank to keep your cat at bay.

 Why Do Cats Knock Things Over?